bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 ## Climate control, humidity, and windshield defrost

 In cold climates, snow or ice on boots and jackets melts in the warmth of a car's interior and increases humidity, which then accumulates on cold glass in the form of fog or ice.
-This is intensified when breathing heavily after a workout, or carpooling with friends after a team sport.
+This is especially common when breathing heavily after a workout, or carpooling with friends after a team sport.

 In auto mode of the Model 3's climate control, it is not possible to enable the windshield vents.
 Enabling them while in auto mode switches climate control to manual mode, but returning to auto mode disables them again.
 Auto mode may turn the windshield vents on periodically, but in my experience it is often not enough to maintain clear visibility.

 <PostVideo $size="large" src="/video/writing/tesla-software-problems-in-winter/climate-control-compressed.mp4" caption="In a Model 3's climate control, the windshield vents turn themselves off when in auto mode" />

 The windshield defrost mode works well and is extremely powerful, but it requires the driver to turn it on and off manually.
-Using it for light fog is like a farmer trying to fix a mouse problem by adopting a lion.
+Using it for light fog is like a farmer addressing a mouse problem by adopting a lion.

 Further, when windshield defrost _is_ actually needed, the first tap of the control always blows cold air—even when ambient temperatures are -40°.
 A second tap is required for hot air.
 It would be nice if Tesla acknowledged that when temperatures are below a certain threshold, blowing more cold air into the cabin probably not the best default.